 Family members providing COPD care for an older loved one know that outdoor air pollution can make symptoms worse.
 But, did you know that compromised air quality in the home can also aggravate COPD symptoms?
 Cleaning the air inside the home can help those with COPD – and everyone else in the home – breathe easier.

-The experts in elderly care Burlington area families trust at Advanced Home Health Care suggest these additional COPD care strategies:
+The experts in senior care in Fort Madison and the surrounding areas at Advanced Home Health Care suggest these additional COPD care strategies:

 - Ban Indoor Smoking.
 Never smoke or permit others to smoke in the home of someone with COPD.
 If the home contains a woodstove or fireplace, realize that it can also be a source of irritation for the person with COPD.